Battle of Short Hills: Prelude

 On June 9, Howe began moving troops from Staten Island to Perth Amboy.
-On June 11, almost his entire army moved up the roads along the Raritan River to New Brunswick.
-Washington's intelligence reports indicated that Howe had left behind equipment needed for crossing the Delaware River and was unlikely to be heading for Philadelphia; Washington, as a precautionary measure, called out the militia in southern New Jersey.
-On June 14, Howe's army marched again, its destination Somerset Court House (present-day Millstone).
+On June 11, almost of his entire army moved up the roads along the Raritan River to New Brunswick.
+Washington's intelligence reports indicated that Howe had left behind equipment needed for crossing the Delaware River and was unlikely to be heading for Philadelphia.
+Washington, as a precautionary measure, called out the militia in southern New Jersey.
+On June 14, Howe's army marched again toward Somerset Court House (present-day Millstone).
 Apparently seeking to draw Washington into battle on open terrain, Howe remained there five days.
-Washington refused to move out of the hills, and on June 19, Howe began the march back to Perth Amboy, which he reached on June 22, having completely evacuated New Brunswick.
+Washington refused to move out of the hills, and on June 19, Howe began the march back to Perth Amboy, which he reached on June 22 after he had completely evacuated New Brunswick.

-After refusing to fall for Howe's trap, Washington followed the retreating British, bringing his army down from Middlebrook to Quibbletown, and sent a strong forward detachment under Brigadier General William Alexander (aka "Lord Stirling") to the Scotch Plains area north of New Brunswick, to cover his left flank and to harass the British.
+After refusing to fall for Howe's trap, Washington followed the retreating British, brought his army down from Middlebrook to Quibbletown, and sent a strong forward detachment under Brigadier General William Alexander also known as "Lord Stirling," to the Scotch Plains area north of New Brunswick, to cover his left flank and to harass the British.
 Stirling's command, numbering about 2,500, comprised William Maxwell's New Jersey brigade, Thomas Conway's Pennsylvania brigade, Daniel Morgan's Corps of Riflemen and Ottendorf's Corps.
-Maxwell's brigade consisted of the 1st through 4th New Jersey Continentals and Oliver Spencer's Additional Regiment, while Conway's consisted of the 3rd, 6th, 9th, and 12th Pennsylvania Continentals.
-Ottendorf's Corps, although it was named for its principal recruiter, a German mercenary named Nicholas Dietrich, Baron de Ottendorf, was commanded by Charles Armand, a French soldier of fortune who was given its command in May 1777 after Ottendorf abruptly left the army.
+Maxwell's brigade consisted of the 1st to the 4th New Jersey Continentals and Oliver Spencer's Additional Regiment, and Conway's consisted of the 3rd, 6th, 9th, and 12th Pennsylvania Continentals.
+Ottendorf's Corps was named for its principal recruiter, the German mercenary Nicholas Dietrich, Baron de Ottendorf, but was commanded by Charles Armand, a French soldier of fortune who was given its command in May 1777 after Ottendorf had abruptly left the army.

-Howe took advantage of Washington's movement, and launched a sudden attack against Lord Stirling's position, meant to devastate Stirling's forces, cut off Washington's retreat back to Middlebrook, and engage the Americans in a pitched battle on relatively open terrain.
-At 1:00 am on the morning on June 26 Howe marched two columns of troops out of Perth Amboy.
-The first column, under the command of Lieutenant General Charles Cornwallis, consisted of several companies of Hessian jägers, three battalions of Hessian grenadiers and one British, mounted Hessian chasseurs and some British dragoons from the 16th Light Dragoons, a battalion from the Brigade of Guards, and the Loyalist provincial unit of Queen's Rangers.
-The second column was under the command of Major General John Vaughan and accompanied by General Howe.
-It consisted of jäger companies from Hesse-Kassel and Ansbach-Bayreuth, and battalions of British light infantry and grenadiers.
+Howe took advantage of Washington's movement and launched a sudden attack against Lord Stirling's position that was meant to devastate Stirling's forces.
+Howe cut off Washington's retreat to Middlebrook and engage the Americans in a pitched battle on relatively open terrain.
+At 1:00 a.m. on June 26, Howe marched two columns of troops out of Perth Amboy.
+The first column, under the command of Lieutenant General Charles Cornwallis, consisted of several companies of Hessian jägers; three battalions of Hessian and one of British grenadiers; mounted Hessian chasseurs; and some British dragoons from the 16th Light Dragoons, a battalion from the Brigade of Guards, and the Loyalist provincial unit of Queen's Rangers.
+The second column was under the command of Major General John Vaughan, who was accompanied by General Howe, and consisted of jäger companies from Hesse-Kassel and Ansbach-Bayreuth and battalions of British light infantry and grenadiers.